-What expenses could arise without preventive maintenance?
+What expenses could arise without preventative maintenance?

-Besides the obvious expense that comes with an unplanned outages such as lost production, cost of labour from overtime, idle equipment and shipment delays, there are other hidden expenses that can arise if preventive maintenance is not a priority.
+Besides the obvious expense that comes with an unplanned outages such as lost production, cost of labour from overtime, idle equipment and shipment delays, there are other hidden expenses that can arise if preventative maintenance is not a priority.
 Issues such as safety hazard, inspection failures and a shorter life expectancy for equipment can arise, which can be more expensive in the long-run.

 Keeping detailed logs of accurate records of all inspections and servicing documents will make it easier to track the status of your equipment, thereby making preventive maintenance more manageable.

-What industries will benefit from Preventive Maintenance?
+What industries will benefit from Preventative Maintenance?